 If you make this move early enough, you may still be able to increase your salary deductions in order to make up for any shortfall below the maximum.
 Not only that, but it is generally more efficient to use the extra cash to rebalance your portfolio when you do not have any losses to harvest.

 Pay Special Attention to Your Liquid Cash Reserves

 In these uncertain economic times, make sure you have one to two years of living expenses set aside in savings.
 If you do not have this amount saved, begin building your reserves by watching holiday spending, avoiding consumer debt, and even revising your lifestyle.
 That way, even if your car's transmission suddenly conks out and you can pay cash for the repairs, you will thank yourself.
 If cash reserves look solid, you can begin setting aside next year's IRA contribution so you are ready to invest at the turn of the year.

 Expenses for The Past Year So You Can Anticipate Your Future Monthly Spending

 The better handle you have on your spending habits, the better you can plan your saving and make needed changes in order to save more.
 I accomplish this by keeping all my receipts during the year, categorizing them in a spreadsheet by month, and then observing how much goes to each category.
 Many computer programs are available that can help with this task.

 Make a list of all revolving debt balances you carry.
 Try to make more than the minimum payments on any consumer debt to reduce the amount subject to interest.
 Ask the lender for a lower rate if you have been paying on time.
-Order your free credit report and review it for errors or close accounts you no longer need to maintain.
+Check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips and review it for any errors.

 See if you need to make any modifications based on changes in your circumstances.
 If you do not have a plan, now is a good time to put one together.